gregmarine/ByGregMarine.com/Blog/src/2024/03/12_phone-calls-sunrise-poem-afternoon-tea-and-dodgers-mugs.md

-# TBD
+# Phone Calls, Sunrise Poem, Afternoon Tea, and Dodgers Mugs

 ## Before and After Text

 Well, I slept on it.
 I've prayed about it.
 And I believe the answer is to let lying dogs lie.
 It was a brief moment of reacting to the text.
 I know for certain they did not intent to cause any sting.
 They were simply telling me that the way I looked before wasn't any less beautiful than how I look today.
 And they just don't know me well enough to know what I was feeling 7 years ago.

-When I was obese, had long hair, and that hideous beard, I was at a time in my life when my outward appears directly reflected my inward state of being.
+When I was obese, had long hair, and that hideous beard, I was at a time in my life when my outward appearance directly reflected my inward state of being.
 I purposefully let myself go in every way physically because my soul was in anguish.
 There were other signs that I was suffering inside.
 But my outward appearance seemed to most to just be how I was built.
 It was not.

 My friend just didn't know me at the time.
 And most people didn't know I was doing this to myself to help cope with those inner demons.
 So, just as I let go of my former self, I'm letting go of that text yesterday.